When OpenAI unleashed their chatbot on the world, it had both positive and negative consequences for SEO.

 URLs submitted via an indexing tool and URLs submitted via Google Search Console both end up being judged by Google in exactly the same way.

-The wrapper, or skin, allows creators of these tools to woo you with success stories, testimonials, before & after screenshots, and all that nonsense.
+The wrapper allows creators of these ‘tools’ to woo you with success stories, testimonials, before & after screenshots, and all that nonsense.

-Ultimately, content that goes through this channel is no more or less likely to be served up in the SERPs than if you were to use good old GSC.
+Ultimately, content that goes through these channels are no more or less likely to be served up in the SERPs than if you were to use good old GSC.

 2. They don’t solve the root cause of the problem